LinkedIn for PhDs: 5 Reasons Why You Need It Now

 If you have experience on the academic job market, you already know this.
 You may have made an Academia account and carefully tailored your profile on your department’s “People” page.

-We’re not saying that LinkedIn is some kind of magical jobs-magnet.
+We’re not saying that LinkedIn is some kind of magical jobs-magnet for PhDs outside of academia.
 No matter how strong your profile is, the likelihood of it being fished out of an ocean of names on LinkedIn is slim.

 The advantage of LinkedIn for PhDs is that it fosters a sense of trust between you and potential employers.